Ultra-Faint Milky Way Satellites Discovered in Carina, Phoenix, and Telescopium with DELVE Data Release 3: Dwarf Search Methods

 Several promising candidates, however, were identified even before the launch of the Zooniverse campaign, during the preparation for the beta test.
 For this test, we generated diagnostic plots for a subset of $\sim$4,000 hotspots that passed the minimum detection threshold of ${\rm SIG_{gr}} > 3.0$ in \texttt{simple} and $\sqrt{\rm TS_{gr}} \gtrsim 3.17$ in \texttt{ugali}\footnote{Corresponding to a \texttt{ugali} threshold of ${\rm TS_{gr}} >10$}, with the spatial coincidence of the two detections within $0\fdg2$.

 Here, we present three of the most prominent satellite candidates identified: Carina~IV \CHECK{(${\rm SIG_{gr}} = 7.5$; $\sqrt{\rm TS_{gr}} = 8.8$)}, Phoenix~III \CHECK{(${\rm SIG_{gr}} = 4.9$; $\sqrt{\rm TS_{gr}} = 6.1$)}, and DELVE~7 \CHECK{(${\rm SIG_{gr}} = 4.9$; $\sqrt{\rm TS_{gr}} = 7.5$)}.
-Carina IV and DELVE~7 was first identified by DELVE members while assembling the subject set for the Zooniverse project beta test, whereas Phoenix~III was discovered by a volunteer beta tester during the same phase.\footnote{Phoenix~III was first identified by Zooniverse beta tester and citizen scientist Ernest Jude P.\ Tiu.} These candidates generally exhibit much higher \texttt{simple} and \texttt{ugali} detection significances compared to the remaining $\sim$4,000 hotspots detected by both algorithms, placing them within the top 6th percentile in \texttt{ugali} detection significance.
+Carina IV and DELVE~7 \cytwo{were} first identified by DELVE members, \cytwo{based on the presence of clear Milky Way satellite signatures in their diagnostic plots (Fig.~\ref{fig:diagnostic_plot}), including a prominent overdensity in the stellar density map and a well-defined color--magnitude sequence consistent with a metal-poor stellar population.
+In contrast, Phoenix~III was discovered by a volunteer beta tester when going through the same diagnostic plots during the same phase.}\footnote{Phoenix~III was first identified by Zooniverse beta tester and citizen scientist Ernest Jude P.\ Tiu.} These candidates generally exhibit much higher \texttt{simple} and \texttt{ugali} detection significances compared to the remaining $\sim$4,000 hotspots detected by both algorithms, placing them within the top 6th percentile in \texttt{ugali} detection significance.